KyberCritter/identifymon/README.md

 1. Create a folder exclusively containing images of Pokemon or a folder exclusively containing images of Digimon.
 2. Run the following command from the root of your repository: `python main.py classify-bulk`
 3. Input the relative or absolute path of the folder of images you want to classify.

+## Credit
+Thank you to Vinícius Vale for the initial training data I used for this model.

+V. S. Vale, "Pokemon vs Digimon Image Dataset," Kaggle, 2020.
+[Online].
+Available: https://www.kaggle.com/datasets/vsvale/pokemon-vs-digimon-image-dataset.